DOI-USGS/ISIS3/README.md

 ### Full ISIS Data Download

-> Warning if you are looking to download ISIS data via rsync the servers will be shutdown in a few months. the outdated rsync download information can be found [here](https://github.com/USGS-Astrogeology/ISIS3/wiki/Outdated-ISIS-Data-Information)
+> Warning if you are looking to download ISIS data via rsync the servers will be shutdown in November of 2022. the outdated rsync download information can be found [here](https://github.com/USGS-Astrogeology/ISIS3/wiki/Outdated-ISIS-Data-Information)